What is a Bangle Bracelet?

 There are many designs on bangles, we have discussed the additions of gemstones and inscriptions, even an added diamond on a decorative clasp.
 But, there is something about wearing a bangle bracelet stacked up on your arm with an evil "lucky" eye.

 An evil eye watches over and protects you.
 It is a multi-cultural amulet, known as a mal de ojo in Spanish, a nazar boncuk in Turkish, and eayan alsharu in Arabic.
 It is a single eye that never closes, never blinks and is always there to make sure you are guided in the right direction in life.

 We'd love to share with you the selection of evil eye bangle bracelets that we are loving right now.

-The following collection is all handcrafted from sterling silver and is available with your choice of 14k gold plating.
+The following collection is handcrafted from sterling silver with your choice of 14k gold plating.
 A very secure push-lock closure with an easy to open and click back into place clasp.
 The mesh, or woven sterling, is also beautiful to look at.
 Notice though, that it is isn't the exact same as a hard bangle, but since it is not flowy, like a chain, it is considered a bangle.